Wiki · Concept · Last reviewed July 1, 2026

 The OpenAPI Overlay Specification defines a document format for information that transforms an existing OpenAPI Specification description while remaining separate from the OpenAPI source document.
 The OpenAPI Initiative publications page lists Overlay v1.1.0 and v1.0.0 as specification versions; the v1.1.0 specification revision history dates the 1.1.0 release to January 14, 2026.

 An Overlay is best understood as a repeatable change layer.
 Instead of editing a generated OpenAPI file directly, an organization can keep a separate overlay that adds partner-facing descriptions, removes internal endpoints, copies common responses across operations, applies gateway metadata, or changes deployment-specific fields.
-The point is not to create a second API.
-The point is to make controlled transformations visible, reviewable, and reusable.
+The result is a transformed OpenAPI description, not a second live API.
+The governance value is that the source description, overlay, transformed result, and downstream tool mapping can be reviewed as distinct artifacts.

 Mechanism